ibm-cloud-docs/discovery-data/collections.md

     - If you want to crawl every 12 hours or every 10 days, choose **Custom intervals**.
 You can schedule the crawler to run on a custom number of days, hours, or minutes.
     - By default, the crawl is scheduled to start during off-peak hours.
+    - Do not set the interval to a frequency that is shorter than the time it takes for the crawl to finish.
+    - Do not configure multiple crawlers to run at short intervals.
     - ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.discovery-data_short}}**: You can schedule the crawler to run at a specific day and time.
 This option is helpful if you want to avoid heavy load on a target system during business hours.
 You can schedule the crawl for 01:00 AM on Saturdays, for example.
     - If you open a collection in a time zone other than the one in which the collection was created, the Coordinated Universal Time (UTC) offset information is displayed.